College for Professional Studies

 MS Computer and Information Technology

 The software development methodology brought forth in John Zachman's System Architecture Framework can be used to design a wide range of information systems.
 While the Zachman Framework is very robust and typically used for developing large scale Enterprise Applications, this project will demonstrate that the framework can easily be scaled to fit a small scale non-Enterprise Application.
 The Zachman Framework is a six by six matrix that breaks down system requirements into cells that document the system.
 Each row of the Zachman Framework will be examined to determine if the documentation would be needed.
 A discussion about the appropriateness of using the Zachman Framework as the software development life cycle methodology for a small non-Enterprise application will conclude this investigation.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Thompson, Carla L., "Scaling the Zachman Framework a Software Development Methodology for Non-Enterprise Applications" (2006).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 393.